The Most Historic Landmark in Every State

 Utah: Temple Square

 Don’t let the word “square” fool you—Temple Square is actually a 35-acre area in the center of Salt Lake City.
 It consists of the stunning Salt Lake Temple, the Tabernacle, and the Family History Library.
-Wander the grounds of the massive temple which took 40 years to construct in the mid-1800s (only members of the Church of Latter Day Saints can enter the temple), then listen to a performance from the world-renowned Mormon Tabernacle Choir.
+Wander the grounds of the massive temple which took 40 years to construct in the mid-1800s (only members of the Church of Jesus Christ of Latter-day Saints can enter the temple), then listen to a performance from the world-renowned Mormon Tabernacle Choir.

 Vermont: Calvin Coolidge Homestead

 Want to know what it’s like to grow up to be president of the United States?
 At Calvin Coolidge’s home in Plymouth Notch, you can get a sense of the 30th president’s childhood.
 The historic district also includes the cheese factory owned by Coolidge’s father and the one-room schoolhouse Coolidge attended as a boy.
 Test your presidential knowledge by trying to identify some of the greatest American leaders by their baby photos.

 There’s no shortage of historical must-visits in Virginia.
 But one of the most famous—and most emotionally charged—is Arlington National Cemetery, where over 400,000 servicemen and women and veterans are buried.
 Some highlights include the Arlington House (a memorial to George Washington), the Tomb of the Unknown Soldier, and John F. Kennedy’s gravesite.
 Here are 17 things you never knew about Arlington Cemetery.

 Washington: Chinook Point